jnicastro-Sonatype/NodeGoat/README.md

 # Introduction

-This project is designed to show how Sonatype can integrate into a build process with the IQ CLI tool.
+This project is designed to show how Sonatype can integrate into a build process with the Nexus Lifecycle CLI tool.
 This complete process will include:

 * building and packaging the app for scanning
 * downloading the latest version of Sonatype's Nexus Lifecycle CLI tool